-The Refugee Week launch also featured speeches by RCOA President Phil Glendenning, and SSI Chair Kamalle Dabboussy as well as the presentation of the NSW Humanitarian Awards.
+The Refugee Week launch will also feature a speech by RCOA President Phil Glendenning, presentation of the NSW Humanitarian Awards and entertainment by a Tamil group.

-RCOA chief executive officer said the launch was an important opportunity for the Western Sydney community to celebrate the achievements of refugees in local communities and remind people of the challenges faced by asylum seekers living in the community and refugees throughout the world.
+RCOA chief executive officer said the launch was an important opportunity for the Western Sydney community to celebrate the achievements of refugees in local communities.

 “Since Federation, Australia has welcomed more than 800,000 humanitarian arrivals, who have played a vital role in building vibrant, diverse and supportive communities.